JGSuw/multiranger_deck_gazebo_ros/README.md

 This will put the gazebo plugin library and model in the devel/share folder of the workspace.

 # How to use
-Relative to your catkin workspace location, add devel/lib to CATKIN_PLUGIN_PATH and devel/share/multiranger_deck_gazebo_ros to CATKIN_MODEL_PATH.
+Relative to your catkin workspace location,
+- add devel/lib to `CATKIN_PLUGIN_PATH`
+- add devel/share/multiranger_deck_gazebo_ros/model to `CATKIN_MODEL_PATH`
-Then, start a roscore and Gazebo with
-`roscore & rosrun gazebo_ros gazebo`
+- start a roscore and Gazebo with `roscore & rosrun gazebo_ros gazebo`
-Finally, just insert the multiranger model into the Gazebo world.
+- insert the multiranger model into the Gazebo world.

 # Acknowledgements
 This project benefited from the open-source Hector Gazebo Plugins repository and the Gazebo plugin-tutorial.